raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 ### a proof that the set of all finite sets of natural numbers... is denumerable

-We claimed above that the set of all finite sets of natural numbers is denumerable, by claiming that we had written an enumeration that would output every finite set in a finite number of outputs, or equivalently, that every finite set could be associated with a unique natural number.
+We claimed above that the set of all finite sets of natural numbers is denumerable, by claiming that we had written an enumeration that would yield every finite set in a finite number of yields, or equivalently, that every finite set could be associated with a unique natural number.

 If we wished to prove that this was not the case, the method we've used elsewhere was to construct an element of the set and show that it could not be associated with any natural number.
 Let's try that.